AcalaNetwork/Acala/modules/homa-lite/README.md

 * Mint: Upload Staking currency to the relaychain via XCM transfer, and mint some Liquid currency.

 ### Governance origin dispatchable calls
-* set_staking_total_issuance: Set the Total issuance of the Staking currency.
+* set_total_staking_currency: Set the Total amount of the Staking currency.
 This will be used to calculate the exchange rate for the Liquid currency.
 * set_minting_cap: Sets the maximum amount of staking currency allowed to be used to mint Liqid currency.

 #### Runtime Integration